POLA 3240-01 – Public Policy Spring 2017

 Extra Credit Events:

 When there are public lectures or other scholarly events on campus (or off) that focus on public policy, students may attend the event for extra credit.
-These events must be open to the public and available to everyone in class.
+These events must be free and open to the public and available to everyone in class.
 I must announce the event to everyone, but if you see something that seems relevant, feel free to let me know.
 I need a few days’ notice.
 (Note: Events cannot retroactively be counted as extra credit.)

 You may get credit for no more than three events.
 In addition to attending approved events, students must write a short paper (2-3 pages) analyzing the speaker’s remarks.
 Papers are due one week from the class immediately following the event.
 It is the student’s responsibility to remember to turn in the papers.
 At the end of the semester, I will add the extra credit to the part of the grade most in need of help.